On the day

 What’s available for teachers and HE advisors at the conferences?

 We run a morning of dedicated sessions for teachers and HE advisors focusing on Oxford & Cambridge admissions.
-At most venues the timetable has been updated for 2018 and will include sessions on additional admissions requirements, personal statements, teacher references and generally supporting your students in applying to both universities.
+At most venues the timetable has been updated for 2019 and will include sessions on additional admissions requirements, personal statements, interviews, teacher references and generally supporting your students in applying to both universities.
 A draft timetable with further details will be available soon.

-The conference that I wish to attend is closed; is there any way that I can get (extra) tickets for it?
+The conference that I wish to attend is closed.
+Is there any way that I can get (extra) tickets for it?

 We're afraid not.
 Once the conference has reached maximum capacity we are unable to take any more bookings.
 We have taken into account the fact that some people will be unable to attend on the day and have already allowed a certain amount of overbooking.
 Please consider booking at another venue or see the university websites for information on open days coming up at both institutions.

-If I have made a provisional reservation; can I make the final booking for more/fewer students than I have reserved places for?
+If I have made a provisional reservation can I make the final booking for more/fewer students than I have reserved places for?

 As long as the event you wish to attend is still open and accepting bookings, you can book for more/fewer students than in your reservation, and there's no need to inform us.
 However, please delete any extra reserved places that have not been populated with full student details so they are returned into the system for others to use.